Hermaphrodite: Medieval

+Early modern

-Alexander ab Alexandro (1461–1523) stated, using the term hermaphrodite, that the people who bore the sexes of both man and woman were regarded by the Athenians and the Romans as monsters, and thrown into the sea at Athens and into the Tiber at Rome.
-Similarly, the 17th-century English jurist and judge Edward Coke (Lord Coke), wrote in his Institutes of the Lawes of England on laws of succession stating, "Every heire is either a male, a female, or an hermaphrodite, that is both male and female.
+In the early modern period, authors began to develop a greater interest in issues of sex, and "not only devoted intense attention to hermaphroditism but also associated it to a far greater extent with the sexually, theologically, and morally charged issues of sodomy, transvestism, and sexual transformation."
+In this system, any deviation from traditional gender was seen as a sexual crime and punished severely, as demonstrated in the case of Eleno/Elena de Céspedes, who was born a woman in 1545 and later convicted of sodomy and contempt of the church for marrying a woman, despite his insistence he was an intersex person who had developed male genitalia and therefore it was only right for him to marry a woman and not a man.
+The tendency towards simplifying the issue was still common, and the 17th-century English jurist and judge Edward Coke (Lord Coke), wrote in his Institutes of the Lawes of England on laws of succession stating, "Every heire is either a male, a female, or an hermaphrodite, that is both male and female.
 And an hermaphrodite (which is also called Androgynus) shall be heire, either as male or female, according to that kind of sexe which doth prevaile."

 During the Victorian era, medical authors attempted to ascertain whether or not humans could be hermaphrodites, adopting a precise biological definition to the term.
 From that period until the early 21st century, individuals with ovotesticular syndrome were termed true hermaphrodites if their gonadal tissue contained both testicular and ovarian tissue, and pseudohermaphrodites if their external appearance (phenotype) differed from sex expected from internal gonads.
 This language has fallen out of favor due to misconceptions and stigma associated with the terms, and a shift to nomenclature based on genetics.